cfrm17/aecoOption/README.md

 The expected average rate in the Foreign Exchange Model is the average of the rates projected for the observation period.
 The expected average rate in the Commodity Model is the rate for the underlying futures contract.
 This model is not intended for cases where the observation period spans more than one futures contract.

 The Asian volatility in the Foreign Exchange Model is determined from a forward volatility curve.
 In the case of the Commodity Model, the volatility is the volatility of the underlying futures contract.
-Sometimes, an AECO option may have a callable feature (see https://finpricing.com/lib/EqCallable.html)
+Sometimes, an AECO option may have a callable feature.

 Let   be a price process of a natural gas futures contract.
 Let   be a set of average dates and   be a payoff settlement date.
 The price of the underlying is recorded on the set of average dates to obtain the price arithmetic average of A, where